dataforgoodfr/quotaclimat/README.md

 ### How to scrap
 The scrapping of sitemap.xml is done using the library [advertools.](https://advertools.readthedocs.io/en/master/advertools.sitemaps.html#)

+A great way to discover sitemap.xml is to check robots.txt page of websites : https://www.midilibre.fr/robots.txt

+What medias to parse ?
+This [document](https://www.culture.gouv.fr/Thematiques/Presse-ecrite/Tableaux-des-titres-de-presse-aides2) is a good start.

 Learn more about [site maps here](https://developers.google.com/search/docs/crawling-indexing/sitemaps/news-sitemap?visit_id=638330401920319694-749283483&rd=1&hl=fr).

 #### Scrap every sitemaps